Have a quick question, comment or piece of advice? Use this form and we'll get right back to you.

 CAP was founded in 1990 to act as an advocate for the arts, serve the public by providing services and resources for county artists and arts organizations, and encourage collaboration among arts, education, business, civic and government organizations.Learn more

 Funded through NYSCA, GAP grants for not-for-profit organizations make funds available throughout the County to libraries, arts organizations, towns, villages, community centers and the like for professional arts and cultural projects.
-Funded projects must be open to and promoted to the general public and take place in calendar year 2014.
-Recipients-$38,000
+Funded projects must be open to and promoted to the general public and take place in calendar year 2015. $38,000 was distributed to:

-Cayuga Vocal Ensemble, "Poetry and Song" a capella performance
+Cayuga Vocal Ensemble, "Poetry and Song" a cappella performance

 Center for Transformative Action, Sponsor Ithaca City of Asylum, "Voices of Freedom" reading

 Danby Community Council Danby free Concert Series